-And Zidane believes the 30-year-old deserves global football's top individual honour for 2013 along with Real Madrid star Ronaldo, instead of current holder and four-time winner Messi.
+And Zidane believes the 30-year-old deserves global football's top individual honor for 2013 along with Real Madrid star Ronaldo, instead of current holder and four-time winner Messi.

-"I hope it will be one of those two, both really deserve it,” stated the Madrid sporting director to TV programme Canal Football Club.
+"I hope it will be one of those two, both really deserve it,” stated the Madrid sporting director to TV program Canal Football Club.

 "If there were two Ballon d’Or, I would give them one each.
 As it is, there is only one, but I do not decide!"

-Zidane went on to voice his support for striker Karim Benzema, following the criticism levelled at the 25-year-old as a result of his 20-plus-hour goal drought for France.
+Zidane went on to voice his support for striker Karim Benzema, following the criticism leveled at the 25-year-old as a result of his 20-plus-hour goal drought for France.